Shadows . . . .

 (Verses 1-4)

 Whether we live in times of ease or we suffer severe trial, the Shepherd faithfully tends to His sheep.
 It is no small comfort to know that even “the darkest darkness . . . is as light”* to the Shepherd of our souls.
-We fear no evil, even as we walk through the valley of the shadow of death, because He is watching over us.
+We fear no evil, even as we walk through the valley of the shadow of death, because we know He is with us.

 In Mark 4:15-17, the contrast of darkness and light take center stage with the fulfillment of Isaiah’s prophecy** having been realized in the person of Christ,